ArchNemSyS/USP_Docroot/README.md

 This is a simple template to help others setup a project environment when working with usp files.

-The included makefile keeps will call usp_compile on usp files and syncronises files in the src directory and docroot folders, It doesn't add any functionality to ULib/Userver.
+The included makefile keeps will call usp_compile on usp files and synchronises files in the src directory and docroot folders, It doesn't add any functionality to ULib/Userver.

-Most IDEs have the ability to work with makefile projects and therefore this is a conveininet way to intergate the usp workflow into your IDE of choice.
+Most IDEs have the ability to work with makefile projects and therefore this is a convenient way to integrate the usp workflow into your IDE of choice.

 # Setup
-Firstly download and install [ULib/UServer](https://github.com/stefanocasazza/ULib/wiki/Getting-Started-With-ULib) you can skip the configuration steps and use (tweek) the configuration included in the template.
+Firstly download and install [ULib/UServer](https://github.com/stefanocasazza/ULib/wiki/Getting-Started-With-ULib) you can skip the configuration steps and use (tweak) the configuration included in the template.

 Get a copy of the USP_Docroot template